Equivalent birational embeddings II: divisors: Plane curves

 and, by equation (\ref{eq:degree}), the plane model associated to $\Lambda_{\Sigma}$ has degree

 where the $\mu_i$ are multiplicities of $\hat{C}$ at the centres of elementary transformations.
-To prove the theorem we have to show that the minimal degree is attained by $\Sigma_{C_0}=C_0+(b-1)f$.

-We have to check that where $\mu_i^0$ are the multiplicities associated to the planar linear system $\Lambda_{\Sigma_{C_0}}$.
-Note that at least $b$ points of $\Sigma\cdot \tilde\Sigma$ are outside the exceptional section, there is a unique curve with negative self intersection on $\F_1$.
-Moreover $(\F_a,2/\alpha \overline{C})$ is a standard model therefore there are at most $b-a$ points of multiplicity strictly greater than $\alpha/2$, and the corresponding valuations are centered outside $C_0$.
-That is we can assume that
+To prove the claim we have to check that the degree of the plane curve produced by the planar linear system associated to the section $\Sigma_{C^b_0}=C^b_0+(b-1)f$ is at most $\delta_\Sigma$.
+Hence, keeping in mind equations (\ref{eq:section}), and (\ref{eq:deg}), we have to check that where $\mu_i^0$ are the multiplicities associated to the planar linear system $\Lambda_{\Sigma_{C^b_0}}$, and $\mu_i$ are the multiplicities associated to the planar linear system $\Lambda_\Sigma$.
+There is a unique curve with negative self intersection on $\F_1$.
+Hence at least $b-1$ points of $\Sigma\cdot \tilde\Sigma$ are outside the exceptional section.
+Moreover $(\F_a,2/\alpha \overline{C})$ is a standard model therefore there are at most $b-a$ points of multiplicity strictly greater than $\alpha/2$, and this points are outside the exceptional curve.
+That is we may assume, after reordering the indexes,